datanav/docs/training/040_projects_and_infrastructure/040_Advanced.rst

   Optimistic locking...

-  - is a method used to ensure that a change to an entity is not written to a target system whilst the same entity has been updated in its source
+  - is a method used to minimize the risk of a change to an entity being written to a target system whilst said entity has **already** been updated in its source
   - is solved in Sesam by using multiple transforms
-  - compares properties such as dates, timestamps or hash values to verify whether a source entity has changed compared to the entity that is about to be exposed out of Sesam
+  - compares hash values in Sesam to verify that a source entity has not changed since it was read from its source, when syncronizing data in systems

-Optimistic locking is a method used to ensure that a change to an entity is not written to a target system whilst the same entity has been updated in its source.
+`Optimistic locking <https://en.wikipedia.org/wiki/Optimistic_concurrency_control>`_ is a method used to minimize the risk of a change to an entity being written to a target system whilst said entity has **already** been updated in its source.
 This challenge is solved in Sesam by using multiple transforms.
 In the following example, a chained transform is used to solve for optimistic locking, where you query your source for the entity you are working on.
-As such you verify that no change has happened in the source compared to the entity you are about to expose out of Sesam.
+As such, you verify that no change has happened in the source compared to the entity you are about to expose out of Sesam.

-In terms of undertaking this comparison, properties such as dates, timestamps or hash values can be used to check whether a source entity has changed compared to the entity that is about to be exposed out of Sesam.
-To exemplify, you will now see this done whilst updating an entity and comparing for optimistic locking based on timestamp values.
-The dataflow you will be looking at now goes from ``global-person`` > ``person-hubspot`` > ``person-hubspot-opt-locking`` > ``person-hubspot-update-endpoint``.
+In terms of undertaking this comparison, Sesam compares hash values to verify that a source entity has not changed since it was read from its source, when syncronizing data in systems.
+What is essential here, is that the property used for comparison **always** changes when your source entity changes.
+Therefore, Sesam **always** use hash values to implement optimistic locking in a Sesam dataflow .
+The dataflow you will be looking at now goes from ``hubspot-person-raw`` > ``hubspot-person`` > ``global-person`` > ``person-hubspot`` > ``person-hubspot-opt-locking`` > ``person-hubspot-update-endpoint``.
+For brevity, you will not be presented with the configuration or output from either the ``hubspot-person-raw`` or ``hubspot-person`` pipes.

-Output entity example from pipe ``global-person``:
+Output entity example from the pipe ``global-person``:

 .. code-block:: json